 For very important tasks, this may not apply.
 But for smaller things—cleaning, for instance—this is a good rule of thumb.

 Regardless, don’t kick yourself for falling short sometimes or getting some constructive criticism.
 We are all growing and learning.

-When you layout the tasks you need to do, prioritize the top 3 things you need to get done that day.
-Focus on those 3 things.
+When you layout the tasks you need to do, prioritize the top three things you need to get done that day.
+Focus on those three things.
 And do the hardest thing first.

 Overcommitting adds to stress unnecessarily.

 7. Be mindful of how you talk to yourself